hcyang/or_llm_cot_rl_agent/README.md

 You can open the project foder and the program in Visual Studio Code, then pull down Run and click 'Run Without Debugging'.

-Below are several parameters for accessing a LLM models hosted in Azure Open AI.
+Below are several parameters for accessing a LLM model hosted in Azure Open AI.
 You would need to set them up as environment variables:
 - ENDPOINT_URL
 - DEPLOYMENT_NAME
 - TOKEN_PROVIDER_ENDPOINT_URL